Frequently Asked Questions

 The Anadromous Fish Act (AS 16.05.871- .901) requires that an individual or government agency provide prior notification and obtain permit approval from ADF&G before altering or affecting “the natural flow or bed” of a specified waterbody, or fish stream.
 All activities within or across a specified anadromous waterbody require approval from Habitat, including construction; road crossings; gravel removal; mining; water withdrawals; the use of vehicles or equipment in the waterway; stream realignment or diversion; bank stabilization; blasting; and the placement, excavation, deposition, or removal of any material.

-The Fishway (or Fish Passage Act AS 16.05.841) , requires that an individual or government agency notify and obtain authorization from the Alaska Department of Fish and Game, Division of Habitat for activities across a stream used by fish if it is determined that such uses or activities could represent an impediment to the efficient passage of resident or anadromous fish.
+The Fishway (or Fish Passage Act AS 16.05.841) , requires that an individual or government agency notify and obtain authorization from the Alaska Department of Fish and Game, Habitat Section for activities across a stream used by fish if it is determined that such uses or activities could represent an impediment to the efficient passage of resident or anadromous fish.

 What is a Special Area?